BCDevOps/openshift-wiki/docs/EDB/ServiceDefinition.md

 ### Eligibility & Prerequisites

-This service is offered to BC Government development teams building cloud native applications on the Openshift Platform.
+This service is offered to BC Government development teams building cloud native applications on the Openshift 4 Platform.
+The EnterpriseDB Services is available to all teams as a free community version of EnterpriseDB or as an enterprise version for those teams that have purchased an enterprise license for EnterpriseDB.

 ### How to Request